MetroStar/ib_manifest_util/documentation/docs/user-guide/updating_repos.md

 ```

 :::info
-If these commands don't work for you, double-check you have the package installed.
+If these commands don't work for you, double check you have the package installed.
 See the [installation instructions](../getting-started/installation.md) for details.
 ::::

 As the help page outlines, there are currently two high-level commands, `download_packages` and `update_repo`.
 To make the same changes as [above](updating_repos.md#running-ib-manifest-from-python),